-- An appetite and ability to learn mean employers can train new hires for other skills - CDPs can help employers identify these transferable skills by drawing from the jobseekers' experience - CDPs can bring together employers and applicants - particularly youth to support building relationships and social skills, allowing employers to access new talent - Employers can work with CDPs to clarify what they are looking for in a candidate.
-Soft skills - problem-solving, reliability, work ethic and adaptability - are in high demand from employers.
-CDPs can provide access to community supports to help develop the skills when needed. - Likewise, CDPs will engage with employers in a complex labour market to understand how to better equip the talent pool with the in-demand technical skills (e.g. a software developer may need more training because the skillsets are so varied)
+- An appetite and ability to learn mean employers can train new hires for other skills; a high-demand skill can often be developed in a short time through in-house training - CDPs can help employers identify transferable skills by drawing from the jobseekers' experience - CDPs can bring together employers and applicants particularly youth - to support building relationships and social skills, allowing employers to access new talent - Employers can work with CDPs to clarify and define what they are looking for in a candidate (e.g. developing a "skills taxonomy") to support an objective hiring process - Soft skills problem-solving, reliability, work ethic and adaptability - are in high demand from employers.
+CDPs can provide access to community supports to help develop these skills when needed - Likewise, CDPs will engage with employers in a complex labour market to understand how to better equip the talent pool with in-demand technical skills (e.g. a software developer may need more training because the skillsets are so varied)